davidlaprade/davidlaprade.github.io/_posts/2023-08-04-programming-fast-and-slow.md

 and pick what’s optimal.
 If the best library isn’t working, I’m reading the source code to find out why.

+For example, suppose the feature is "users can query data".
+Imagine this feature is table-stakes: you're losing deals right and left because you don't have it.
+So you switch into "fast" mode and push out some functionality that lets users download CSVs.
+The code isn't ideal.
+Maybe you're doing a lot of stuff in memory.
+If someone has a lot of data they're going to get a 500.
+Etc.  The feature isn't ideal either.
+In a perfect world, the users would be able to just query within your interface.
+Regardless -- now you have the feature and sales is closing deals again.
+At _this_ point, you switch to "slow" mode.
+Now you're sitting down with design and figuring out a proper query interface.
+You're sketching the architecture that would support it.
+You're deleting a lot of what you wrote before, improving abstractions, handling edge cases, adding test cases, etc.

 If you’ve been an engineer for a while, and worked in a bunch of different business contexts, you probably know what I’m talking about.
-Your habits might be different than mine, but you probably know how it feels to shift gears between the two types.
+Your habits might be different than mine, but you probably know how it feels to shift gears between the two modes.
 It’s especially obvious when you’re switching from a job that requires little/no type-1 programming to one that does.

 When I worked at Stripe, nearly all of the programming I did was type-2.
 That’s because nothing I did was existential for the business.
 The company wasn’t going to go under if I didn't ship my features.
-The company could afford for me to go slow, to do things right.
+The company could afford for me to go slow, to do the right thing the right way.
 It could afford to let me research the heck out of a problem, get tons of feedback on design/architecture, and go incredibly deep.
 It also _needed_ to afford this, because Stripe has a reputation to protect.
 The cost of not doing things right could have been massive –